Bologna massacre: False leads

-Generals Pietro Musumeci, another member of P2, and Belmonte of SISMI had a police sergeant put a suitcase full of explosives on a train in Bologna.
+Generals Pietro Musumeci, a member of Propaganda Due (P2), and Belmonte of SISMI had a police sergeant put a suitcase full of explosives on a train in Bologna.
 The suitcase also contained personal items belonging to two right-wing extremists, a Frenchman, and a German.
 Musumeci also produced a phony dossier, entitled "Terror on trains".
 He was charged with falsifying evidence to incriminate Roberto Fiore and Gabriele Adinolfi, two leaders of the far-right Terza Posizione who had fled to London.
 Both Terza Posizione leaders said that Musumeci was trying to divert attention from P2 head Licio Gelli.

 Prosecution

 The attack has been attributed to the NAR (Armed Revolutionary Nuclei), a neo-fascist terrorist organization.
 A long, controversial court case began after the bombing.
-Francesca Mambro and Valerio Fioravanti were sentenced to life imprisonment.
+Francesca Mambro and Valerio Fioravanti were initially sentenced to life imprisonment.

-The Supreme Court upheld the conviction of Luigi Ciavardini, a NAR member with close ties to Terza Posizione, in April 2007.
+The Supreme Court upheld the conviction of Luigi Ciavardini, an NAR member with close ties to Terza Posizione, in April 2007.
 Ciavardini received a 30-year prison sentence for his role in the attack.
 He had been arrested after the armed robbery of the Banca Unicredito di Roma on 15 September 2005.
 Ciavardini was also charged with the assassinations of Francesco Evangelista on 28 May 1980 and Judge Mario Amato on 23 June 1980.

 On 26 August 1980, the prosecutor of Bologna issued twenty-eight arrest warrants for far-right militants of the NAR and Terza Posizione.
 Among those arrested were Massimo Morsello (future founder of the neo-fascist organization and political party Forza Nuova), Francesca Mambro, Aldo Semerari, Maurizio Neri, and Paolo Signorelli.
 They were interrogated in Ferrara, Rome, Padua, and Parma.
 All were released from prison in 1981.
 Semerari was murdered by the Camorra a year later.

 The first trial began in Bologna on 9 March 1987.
 Massimiliano Fachini, Valerio Fioravanti, Francesca Mambro, Sergio Picciafuoco, Roberto Rinani and Paolo Signorelli were charged with murder.
 Gilberto Cavallini, Fachini, Fioravanti, Egidio Giuliani, Marcello Iannilli, Mambro, Giovanni Melioli, Picciafuoco, Roberto Raho, Rinani and Signorelli were charged with forming an armed gang.
 Marco Ballan, Giuseppe Belmonte, Fabio De Felice, Stefano Delle Chiaie, Fachini, Licio Gelli, Maurizio Giorgi, Pietro Musumeci, Francesco Pazienza, Signorelli and Adriano Tilgher were charged with subversive association.
 Belmonte, Gelli, Musumeci and Pazienza were charged with defamation.

 On 11 July 1988, Fachini, Fioravanti, Mambro and Picciafuoco were sentenced to life imprisonment for murder; Rinani and Signorelli were acquitted.
 Cavallini, Fachini, Fioravanti, Giuliani, Mambro, Picciafuoco, Rinani and Signorelli were convicted of forming an armed gang; Iannilli, Melioli and Raho were acquitted.
 Ballan, Belmonte, Felice, Delle Chiaie, Fachini, Gelli, Giorgi, Musumeci, Pazienza, Signorelli and Tilgher were acquitted of subversive association.
 Belmonte, Gelli, Musumeci and Pazienza were convicted of defamation.
 The appeal process began on 25 October 1989.

 On appeal, Fachini, Fioravanti, Mambro, Picciafuoco, Rinani and Signorelli were acquitted of murder on 18 July 1990.
 Cavallini, Fioravanti, Mambro and Giuliani were convicted of forming an armed gang.
 Belmonte and Musumeci were convicted of defamation, and the other defendants were acquitted.